Human male interacting with robot sitting at desk and working on a computer and AI tools

 My preferred AI assistant is one that integrates into your development environment.
 These types are context aware of what you are working on, and give very good help as you work.
 I particularly like shifting the tedious work off to the AI like “please generate a POCO for class x” and it will write all the boring constructor assignments for the object, exactly correct for the class that exists in my code.

 I love having the AI as my permanent pairing partner, jumping in to ease my way as I work.
-Having the AI integrated into my dev environment keeps me in the flow, and is just more productive for me than hopping out to a browser to go find docs.
+Having the AI integrated and AI tools into my dev environment keeps me in the flow, and is just more productive for me than hopping out to a browser to go find docs.

 My top benefits have been in getting help with unfamiliar library code, generating repetitive code, and writing unit tests.